Comparing slipbox vs. flashcards

 Revisiting to elaborate on a note is like using those non-standard open-ended SRS cards where the front side prompts something like "think of three reasons the efficient market hypothesis can be misleading" and allows your mental answer to differ each time, as the point is just to get you thinking anew.

-Such SRS cards cause really good learning but unfortunately can feel artificial, like being tested in school on a topic you don't currently care about, and it's possible to 'fall off the wagon' of regular testing, whereas every time you work with your slipbox, you're doing it out of a compelling personal reason on that day and that hour, so it's a habit that self-repairs.
+Such SRS cards cause really good learning but unfortunately can feel artificial, like being tested in school on a topic you don't currently care about, and it's possible to 'fall off the wagon' of regular testing, whereas every time you work with your slipbox, you're doing it out of a compelling personal reason on that day and that hour on that topic, so it's a habit that self-repairs.

 A surprising fact about SRS: flashcards are not permanent!
 In the end, every card will effectively disappear from your life because the review delay grows to decades.